Frequently Asked Questions

 Recently, People Magazine created a new Companies that Care award, and Great Place to Work Institute supplies the data from its rich database for that list.

-The fee for Certification is $995.
+The fee for Certification is $995 for smaller organizations and $1495 for larger organizations.
 Because of its mission, Great Place to Work wants to make certifying as a great workplace very affordable.
-For $995, you get a random sample survey of your employee base for feedback and you get a high-level report of your score as well as your strengths and areas of opportunity.
+You get a random sample survey of your employee base for feedback and you get a high-level report of your score as well as your strengths and areas of opportunity.
 If your scores pass the minimum bar for certification, you get certified and therefore eligible based on your scores for nearly 20 FORTUNE Best Workplace lists.

-Some organizations are choosing to certify each location, which I think is great.
-Having worked at a senior care provider with over 20 sites, I knew there was a lot of variability in how one community is a workplace versus a sister community.
+Some organizations are choosing to certify each location, which is a good option to have maximum visibility across the organization.
 Some organizations are choosing to certify just their brand, which is great too.

 Certification happens within 4 weeks of the process ending.
 The process consists of completing two steps: (1) HR completing the culture/programs questionnaire and (2) getting employee feedback with the Trust Index™ survey.